Recent comments

 • The article discussed the two major effects of inversions in corporate America today, extreme disparities of wealth for the few, combined with stagnant wages for the vast majority of Americans.
 A third, perhaps more important result was not included--the omission of desperately needed tax dollars from Big Business and large corporations to help pay their "fair share" for the repair and construction of roads and bridges, better schools, healthcare for the less advantaged, social services, and the infrastructure for our neighborhoods, communities, cities and our country.
 Such corporations have been the beneficiaries of favorable tax laws created in most part by our lawmakers and protected by armies of high priced accountants, lawyers and others.
 Most of the tax dollars paid today, are paid by hard working folks in the middle class and they are tapped out.
 Let's not sanitize the conversation--the thousand of lobbyists today are essentially practicing legal bribery which has become institutionalized.
 Those in line, working to achieve the "American Dream, namely young people, particularly in college, begin their journey with the albatross of thousands upon thousands of college debt--yes, even our respected colleges and Universities have joined the corporate bandwagon.
 Next time one is waiting in gridlock traffic for hours, driving to or from work, or observes the struggles of young people with daycare costs, rents, and the list goes on, re-convince yourself, with ostrich logic, that American corporations remain patriotic both here and abroad, and we, in the middle class simply don't understand.

-Reply to: The Ugly Face of Shareholder Value Exposed By Inversions 10 years 2 weeks ago
+Reply to: The Ugly Face of Shareholder Value Exposed By Inversions 10 years 2 months ago

 EPer: